-The agency has constraints to address underutilization and areas for monitoring identified in the previous section.
+The Office has constraints to address underutilization and areas for monitoring identified in the previous section.

-- Hiring Freeze during COVID-19. - Limited outreach due to unanticipated budget deficiencies.
-This will limit our outreach and effectiveness of recruitment efforts. - Global pandemic-COVID-19-impacts effectiveness of recruitment efforts. - Reluctance of employees to self-identify, including individuals with disabilities.
+- Competitive job market, hiring timeline, and posting regulations. - Reluctance of employees to self-identify, including individuals with disabilities.
 This will affect the representation of employees in protected groups.